Installation instructions

 Open Maia SDR in the web browser and install it as a web app

 In mobile operating systems such as Android and iOS, web applications (also called progressive web apps, or PWAs) can be installed as an icon to the home screen.
 It is recommended to do this for Maia SDR, because the web application will not display the web browser toolbar (which occupies precious screen real state) when accessed through the home screen icon.
 MDN has some instructions about how to install a web app in several web browsers.
+Installing Maia SDR as a PWA must be done by accessing Maia SDR over HTTPS (HTTP will not work), and the SSL CA certificate must be installed as described in the next section.

 It is not necessary to install Maia SDR as a web app again if the Maia SDR firmware image is updated.